Clinical Audit

 What data are available?

-Data are available by financial year – currently, this includes births between 1st April 2015 and 31st March 2016; and those between 1st April 2016 and 31st March 2017.
+Data are presented by financial year.
+Reports are available for all births between 1st April 2015 and 31st March 2016; between 1st April 2016 and 31st March 2017; and between 1st April 2017 and 31st March 2018

 How is it shown?